juju/docs/src/en/controllers.md

    For command line help and syntax run `juju help controllers`.

-^# Remove a controller
+^# Destroy a controller

-   When a controller is removed all associated models and applications are also removed.
+   When a controller is destroyed all associated models and applications are also removed.
 It is a very destructive process.

    See the [Removing things][charms-destroy] for a full explanation.